jarusll/the-logs/index.md

 I've been playing Valorant I am absolutely loving it.
 I like abilities more than gunplay.
 These days I am playing Initiators and I like that fact that I hunt/mark down enemies.
 My aim isn't good but I like abilities.

+My cat is a monster.
+Just killed a baby mouse and is playing with his body.

 # 2022-07-01

 I am working on a problem.
 React does have its quirk.
 I have my business logic in pure OO and view in pure functional.
 Writing OO code makes me miss smalltalk.